Clatasha/Clatasha-HUD/README.md

 ## Project status

 Clatasha HUD is in active development.
 The core HUD, DXGI game-FPS backend, browser overlay manager, transparent alert rendering, direct-image handling, and local-file support are functional, but the project is still being refined through real OBS/game testing.

+## Copyright and third-party software

+Copyright © 2011–2026 Clatasha.
+All rights reserved.